 Over a 2-year span, associate's students learn about veterinary health management and nursing principles, animal diseases and pathology, diagnostics, microbiology, sterilization and oncology.
 Applicants must be at least 18 years old and have a high school diploma.

 Animal Rescue and Rehabilitation Training Certificate

 Certificate students learn about a variety of medical approaches for injury treatment, including holistic methods.
+Curriculum covers large animal handling and restraints, tranquilizers, animal anatomy, farm incident management and disaster response.
 Other common program topics include: